 Severe ADHD Symptoms

 Severe ADHD symptoms interfere with daily functioning.
 The ability to concentrate stays challenging with regular disruptions because of impulsive behavior.
-People cannot finish their work unless they receive assistance from outside sources.
-Someone with this condition shows restlessness that causes constant physical movement in situations.
+Patients cannot finish their work unless they receive assistance from outside sources.
+Some people with this condition show restlessness that causes constant physical movement in situations.
 Emotional regulation struggles create frustration.
 The combination of thoughtless talk, memory problems, and impaired focus negatively affects social bonds.

 When to Seek Professional Help?